Google Dialogflow CX

 Dialogflow ES is suitable for small, simple bots.
 It simulates nonlinear conversation paths using a flat structure of intents and context as a guide.
 This approach doesn't support large or complex bots.
 You can pass contexts using the customPayload property of the Virtual Agent Hub Studio action used in your scripts.
 These bots use context data to determine the contact's intents.

 Dialogflow CX supports complex, nonlinear conversational flow suitable for large, complex bots.
-It allows intentsClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish to be reused and doesn't require context information.
-You can pass customPayload data, but you don't need to include context information.
+It allows intentsClosed The meaning or purpose behind what a contact says/types; what the contact wants to communicate or accomplish to be reused and doesn't require contexts.
+You can pass customPayload data, but you don't need to include contexts.

-During an interaction, the Studio action used in the script acts like a bridge between CXone and the virtual agent.
-It passes replies back and forth between the script and the bot.
-For voice interactions, the contact's utterancesClosed What a contact says or types. are transcribedClosed Also called STT, this process converts spoken language to text. into text so the virtual agent can analyze them.
-The virtual agent's responses are converted into synthesized speech using a text-to-speechClosed Allows users to enter recorded prompts as text and use a computer-generated voice to speak the content. service before being sent to the contact.
+To start an interaction with a voice virtual agent, contactsClosed The person interacting with an agent, IVR, or bot in your contact center. call a phone number and reach your organization.
+The contact may be connected directly to the virtual agent, or they might need to choose an option in an IVRClosed Automated phone menu that allows callers to interact through voice commands, key inputs, or both, to obtain information, route an inbound voice call, or both. menu.
+Once the conversation with the virtual agent begins, the contact's utterancesClosed What a contact says or types. are transcribedClosed Also called STT, this process converts spoken language to text. into text so the virtual agent can analyze them.
+The virtual agent's responses are converted to synthesized speech using a text-to-speechClosed Allows users to enter recorded prompts as text and use a computer-generated voice to speak the content. service before being sent to the contact.
+Transcription and speech synthesis can happen in CXone or, in some cases, in the provider's platform.

 Prerequisites

-To use Google Dialogflow CX virtual agent botsClosed A software application that handles customer interactions in place of a live human agent. with CXone, you need:
+To use Google Dialogflow CX virtual agentsClosed A software application that handles customer interactions in place of a live human agent. with CXone, you need:

 Components of an Integration

-The integration of Google Dialogflow CX into CXone involves the following components:
+The integration of Google Dialogflow CX involves the following components:

 Custom Scripting Guidelines